Kia ora, Wellington is in Covid-19 Alert Level 1.

 Bookings are essential for all school groups and tour groups.

-Ticket parking is available at the car park located on Upland Road (charges apply).
+Wilson parking is available at 1 Upland Road.
 There are limited parking spaces outside Space Place reserved especially for mobility permit holders.

 T: +64 4 910 3140